fsaiz97/fix-accessibility-bear-website/instructions.md

 ## Brief

-You will make accessibility fixes to an existing website.
+You are a front end developer tasked with the job of fixing the accessibility of an existing website.
+You can find the code for the website inside the [fix-this-website](./fix-this-website) folder of this bracnch.

+Copy the inaccessible website code to a new repo.
+From there you can make your fixes.

 ## Output
-By the end of this project, you will have created a github repo showing the website before your fixes and after.
+By the end of this project, you will have created a github repo showing the website before and after your fixes.

 Your github repo should be shared in slack.